chaoticbob/AndroidWatchFaces/README.md

 Project files are Android Studio 1.1.

 ### Devices
-I tested these on an LG G watch.
+Samples were tested on a LG G watch.
 Haven't had a chance to run on emulator yet.

 ### License
 License is BSD/MIT/Boost.